-Henry Chadwick Primary School in School Lane was a founding member of Greywood Multi School Trust (MST).
-Greywood MST merged with Primitas Learning Partnership in September 2023, forming a cross phase MAT of 7 schools.
+Henry Chadwick Primary School in School Lane is a founding member of Greywood Multi School Trust.
 It is a very popular school, admitting pupils from 3years into its Nursery and sending pupils at the age of 11 to The Friary School in Lichfield, to the Hart School in Rugeley and to Stafford Grammar School among others.
 At its last Ofsted inspection, it was judged to be Good.